 The circular coyote inlay on the front deck is framed in purple heart.
 The coyote is African padauk, and its eye is brass.
 The mountainside is Brazilian rosewood, the night sky is black walnut with silver stars and the moon is burled maple with a nice burl that looks like a crater.

-Designed and built by veteran boat builders Gregg Hatten and Roger Fletcher, this handcrafted wooden rocking boat is a replica of the historic McKenzie Style Drift Boats that run the Big Water Rivers of the Pacific Northwest.
+Designed and built by veteran boat builders Greg Hatten and Roger Fletcher, this handcrafted wooden rocking boat is a replica of the historic McKenzie Style Drift Boats that run the Big Water Rivers of the Pacific Northwest.
 (Does this little boat seem familiar?
 Maybe that’s because it’s a 1/3 scale version of Portola featured on the cover of Epoxyworks 35.)

 For more information on how to buy a rocking boat or make your own, please visit The Rocking Boats